 Cashmere has natural fire-resistant properties and when it is exposed to fire, while it will smolder, it will not melt onto the skin and it can self–extinguish once the source of the flame has gone out.

-When cashmere is properly cared for it can last a lifetime.
+When cashmere is cared for correctly it can last a lifetime.
 It is a timeless fabric and classic styles will always be on-trend.

 The benefits of cashmere are numerous.
 If you are hesitant to splurge on cashmere, consider the above benefits and weigh your options.
 Will the alternative function as well?
 Look as good?
 Last as long?